Table of Contents

-It depends on the relationship between the insured and the person getting the claim’s proceeds.
+It depends on the relationship between the dead person and the person getting the moolah.

 Let’s look at the case of JR and Sue-Ellen.

-If JR was lucky enough to have married Sue-Ellen before she popped her clogs, then he won’t pay any tax.
+If JR was lucky enough to marry Sue-Ellen before she popped her clogs, he wouldn’t pay any tax on the money he received.

-However, if there were no wedding bells, then in the eyes of Revenue, they are strangers, and he’s gonna be hit with a whopper tax bill on the life policy.
+However, if there were no wedding bells, then in the eyes of Revenue, they are strangers, and he will be hit with a whopping tax bill on the life policy.

-The proceeds of a life insurance policy are taxed at 33% less the current CAT threshold you can see below:
+The proceeds of a life insurance policy are taxed at 33% less the current CAT threshold you can see below (still current in 2024)

 The above in plain English:

-So if JR didn’t manage to get married, unlucky, he will have to South-fork out 33% tax on the value of the life insurance policy minus €16,250.
+So if JR didn’t marry, he would have to South-fork out 33% tax on the value of the life insurance policy minus €16,250.

 That’s a tax bill of 33% of (€10,000,000 – €16,750) = €329,447.25!

-So the takeaway here is that you should get married to avoid paying tax on your partner’s life insurance….that, and love of course. ?
+So, the takeaway is that you should get married for one sole reason: to avoid paying taxes on your spouse’s life insurance.

-I wrote a previous article that will be of interest if you’re not married and considering life insurance.
+I wrote a previous article that would be of interest if you’re not married and are considering life insurance.

-Personally paid life insurance policies are not tax-deductible, but you can get tax relief on Pension Term Assurance.
+But you can get tax relief on a special type of life insurance called Pension Term Assurance.

-Also, if you’re lucky enough to be a company director and your company pays your life insurance premiums, the premiums may be a tax-deductible expense.
+Also, if you’re lucky enough to be a company director and your company pays your life insurance premiums, the premiums may be a tax-deductible expense for the company.

-Yes, any gains on the investments of the proceeds of a life insurance policy are taxable at 41%.
+Yes, any gains on the investment of the proceeds of a life insurance policy are taxable at 41%.

 This exit tax here in Ireland has risen steadily since 2001: